RAVEL | MAKSYMIUK | SCHÖNBERG

 Paweł Kowalski – photo Bartosz Szustakowski; Jerzy Maksymiuk – photo Artist’s archives

-“My will was to write a true concerto – a piece that is witty and that clearly exposes the soloist’s virtuoso skills without excessive solemnity.
+“My desire was to write a true concerto – a witty piece that clearly exposes the soloist’s virtuosity without excessive solemnity.
 I was inspired by two musicians who, in my opinion, were the authors of the best examples of such compositions: Mozart and Saint-Saëns.
-That is why I originally wanted to name the piece divertissement” – Maurice Ravel commented on his late masterpiece created over long years.
-His final inspiration was a trip to the USA and his fascination with excellent orchestras and live-playing jazz bands; his original plan was also to make Basque music themes the foundation of the concerto.
-The colourful, showy and sophisticated piece will be performed by Paweł Kowalski, one of the most versatile Polish musicians, boasting an extensive repertoire from Mozart and Chopin to Panufnik, Kilar and Górecki, chamber music, film scores and jazz.
-The pianist was the first one after Christin Zimmermann to perform Witold Lutosławski’s Piano Concerto, which he played in Warsaw under the composer’s baton.
+That is why I originally wanted to call the piece divertissement” – said Maurice Ravel, referring to his late masterpiece he had been creating over many years: Piano Concerto in G Major.
+His final inspiration was a trip to the USA and his fascination with excellent orchestras there, as well as jazz bands performing live; moreover, his original plan included making Basque music themes the foundation of the concerto, and traces of said plan are still noticeable.
+This colourful, grand, and sophisticated piece will be performed by Paweł Kowalski, one of the most versatile Polish musicians, boasting an extensive repertoire from Mozart and Chopin to Panufnik, Kilar and Górecki, chamber music, film scores and jazz.
+The pianist was the first one after Krystian Zimerman to perform Witold Lutosławski’s Piano Concerto, which he played in Warsaw under the composer’s baton.

 During the event the rules determined in the Ordinance of the Council of Ministers related to the establishment of the certain limitations, injunctions and bans due to the conditions of epidemic will be in force as well as their update: Current rules and restrictions